domantasm96/Advanced-Artificial-Intelligence-Techniques.JGOMAS/README.md

  - [ ] Win with AXIS team by default settings.
  - [ ] Prevent "Friendly fire" for ALLIED and AXIS teams.

+ ### TASKS DONE

+ - [ ] If an agent gets shot and doesn't have any enemy in sight, he'll look around and search for the shooter

 ## Files meaning
 1. __DATA__ - Folder contains __fonts, maps, themes__ folders.
 2. __MAS__ - Folders contains JGOMAS(Game Oriented Multi - Agent System based on JADE and Jason) files.